alexKleider/phInfo/README.md

             `en_us.UTF-8`.
 Toggle with the space bar again so the asterix appears.
-Here the behaviour of the interface is a bit different: the `Enter` key moves you forward to the next panel where you again use the down arrow twice to land on `en_us.UTF-8`.
+Here the behaviour of the interface is a bit different: the `Enter` key moves you forward to the next panel where you again use the down arrow to land on `en_us.UTF-8`.
 Use the right arrow and then `Enter` over the `<Ok>`.
         Choose option 4 again.